0xMacro/CryptoTigers/README.md

 # CryptoTigers

+Project setup taken from the excellent Solidity template by [paulrberg](https://github.com/PaulRBerg/solidity-template)

 ### Introduction

 This project will give engineers a stronger working knowledge of web3.
 It involves developing a smart contract in Solidity and deploying it to a test network.
 We will be working with an NFT contract along the lines of CryptoPunks (see https://github.com/larvalabs/cryptopunks/blob/master/contracts/CryptoPunksMarket.sol).